-A little over a week ago, I wrote about middle school resources, with an emphasis on grammar.
+In my post middle school resources, we discuss middle school language standards with an emphasis on grammar.
 High school grammar resources have some similarities.
 Let me explain my thoughts on why.

 Almost all high school students need a review in various ways.
 (I typically give a grammar diagnostic so that I’m not repeating concepts they already know.)
 Secondly, the age groups differ in their approach to learning.
 Even if you teach the concept to middle schoolers, your resources for high schoolers will need a different presentation.

 High school students are a tough crowd.
 They’re almost adults, but they’re not.
 And freshmen are entirely different from seniors.
 Actually, each year of high school has varying growth, strengths, and issues.

 Plus, high school language standards are difficult.
 To meet those standards, students need a working vocabulary, domain-specific vocabulary.

 When creating any lesson plan, authenticity is key.
 Especially with high school grammar resources, classes want to know the impact a lesson will have on them.
 I encourage my classes to question!
 Teachers should then be prepared to address the connection of real life to lessons.

 How can I cover nouns, verbs, punctuation, clauses, vocabulary—all English language standards?

 If you look at language standards for high school, you might feel overwhelm, which makes sense.
 All the younger standards build to high school ones.
 When older learners do not have a firm grasp of basics like nouns and verbs, you might scaffold review into their current lessons.
 Below, I’ll cover how to teach basics in non-elementary ways.